 In the white collar arena, she has represented corporations and individuals in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD and numerous attorneys general.
-Ms. Gay's SEC/FINRA experience includes OFAC and FCPA investigations as well as reporting and accounting issues.
+Ms. Gay's SEC/FINRA experience includes OFAC and FCPA investigations as well as data breach and accounting issues.
 She has led internal investigations at the request of corporations, boards of directors, and special committees.
 No corporation or individual Ms. Gay has represented while under investigation has ever been indicted.

 Ms. Gay has also devoted significant time and energy to public interest litigation.
 She represented New York Governor David Patterson in a victory the New York Times called "stunning" in upholding the appointment of Richard Ravitch as Lieutenant Governor.
 She also successfully defended a constitutional amendment establishing a state minimum wage before the Florida Supreme Court.
 She recently obtained the complete reversal of her client Marissa Alexander’s conviction and mandatory 20 year sentence for allegedly firing a warning shot at her serially abusive spouse.
 More generally, she has litigated numerous criminal, immigration and housing court matters on a pro bono basis during her 30 year career.